gallaure/outbound/getting-started.md

 > Choose GraphQL
 ```

-To vie the Amplify app in your account at any time, run the following command:
+To view the Amplify app in your account at any time, run the following command:

 ```sh
 amplify console